Information about Infectious Disease

 What if I need follow-up labs, imaging, or testing?

 For lab work, please visit one of our clinical laboratories after your appointment.
 For imaging studies, your provider will put in a referral and a scheduler will contact you to arrange an appointment.
 Once your results are available, you and your doctor will review them, go over any questions you have, and discuss next steps.
 If you have a MyChart account, your physician may release your results there before your next visit.

 Yes, most patients with chronic Hepatitis C infection can achieve a sustained virologic response after taking 8-12 weeks of once-a-day oral antiviral medications.
 This means the virus can no longer be detected and does not come back.

 How is HIV treated?

-HIV is treated with anti-viral medication.
+HIV is treated with antiviral medications.
 While there is no cure for HIV, these medications are very effective at suppressing HIV so that it doesn’t weaken the immune system as it otherwise would.
-Most patients can be treated with as little as 1 or 2 pills a day, usually with little-to-no side effects.
-Provided that they are willing to take medication, patients with HIV have an excellent prognosis.
+Most patients can be treated with just one or two pills a day, usually with few side effects.
+Provided they are willing to follow their treatment plan, patients with HIV have an excellent prognosis.

 What is MRSA?

-MRSA stands for methicillin-resistant Staphylococcus Aureus.
-This is a particular type of Staph bacteria that is resistant to commonly used antibiotics.
+MRSA stands for methicillin-resistant Staphylococcus aureus.
+This particular type of staph bacteria is resistant to commonly used antibiotics.
 Sometimes MRSA is simply carried on the skin or in the nose without causing any problems—this does not require any treatment.
 However, MRSA also has the ability to cause infections ranging from mild (such as a skin boil or abscess) to severe.
 These infections can be treated with either pill or intravenous antibiotics depending on the situation.